Is your family ready for a new puppy?

 - Moving or being transferred because of work gives them a perfect excuse for getting rid of their puppy.

 - Because they moved, their puppy is no longer with them.
-This allows them to ask for a shipping fee so they can ship the puppy to you.
+This allows them to request a shipping fee to ship the puppy to you.

 Again, treating any individual rudely based on a snap judgment is inappropriate.
-However, when you see this kind of language in a puppy ad, there’s a good chance it’s a scam.
+However, when you see this kind of language in a puppy ad, remain alert because it could be a scam.

 The "Upgraded Shipping Materials" Scam

-Puppies can be safely and humanely shipped - so it’s not fair to accuse anyone asking to ship a puppy of dealing you a low blow.
+You can ship a puppy safely and humanely, and it's not unreasonable to ship puppies - so it's not fair to accuse anyone asking to ship a puppy as a scammer.

-However, a common puppy scam includes an email from an "airline" asking that you pay extra money for your puppy's safe transportation.
-A common item that is referenced is an "electronic air condition travel crate."
+However, a common puppy scam includes an " airline " email asking you to pay extra money for your puppy's safe transportation.
+A common item these emails may reference is an "electronic air condition travel crate."

 If you are concerned about a puppy transportation scam, it may be a good idea to check with the International Pet and Animal Transportation Association (IPATA)

-IPATA even creates an updated list of puppy scammers that includes e-mail addresses and phone numbers.
-It never hurts to see if your scammer has already been reported!
+IPATA even creates an updated list of puppy scammers, including e-mail addresses and phone numbers.
+It never hurts to look it up and see if your puppy dealer has been reported.

 The “Too Good To Be True” Scam